-Another indication that the population in Morgan County is aging is the increase in median age.
-Between 1990 and 2000, median age increased from 32 years (1990) to 39 years (2000).
+Another indication that the population in Noble County is aging is the increase in median age1.
+Between 1990 and 2000, median age increased from 33 years (1990) to 36 years (2000).
 This increase closely reflects that of the state, where the median age rose from 33 to 36 years in the same period.
-An increase in median age suggests that the proportion of older adults in Morgan County is growing.
+An increase in median age suggests that the proportion of older adults in Noble County is growing.
 As these segments of the county population reach advanced age, the need for long-term care services may increase.

-&lt;sup>1 The median age of a population is that age that divides a population into two groups of the same size, such that half the total population is younger, and the other half is older.
+1 The median age of a population is that age that divides a population into two groups of the same size, such that half the total population is younger, and the other half is older.